Olen/home-assistant-openplantbook/README.md

 This can be installed manually or through HACS
 ### Via HACS
 * Add this repo as a "Custom repository" with type "Integration"
-* * Click HACS in your Home Assistnat
+  * Click HACS in your Home Assistnat
-* * Click Integrations
+  * Click Integrations
-* * Click the 3 dots in the top right corner and select "Custom Repositories"
+  * Click the 3 dots in the top right corner and select "Custom Repositories"
-* * Add the URL to this github repository and category "Integration"
+  * Add the URL to this github repository and category "Integration"
 * Click "Install" in the new "OpenPlantbook" card in HACS
-* Restart Home Assistant
 ### Manual Installation
 * Copy the `openplantbook` directory to your server's `<config>/custom_components` directory
 * Restart Home Assistant